 In Wolf's Rain, where Toboe greets the old woman who keeps him as a pet a little too vigorously and breaks her neck.
 A variant, since the affectionate monster doesn't do this to a child, but an old person.

-There was a strip in Axis Powers Hetalia where Russia asked Latvia why he couldn't stop shaking, and gave him a hug.
-Latvia died of fright.
+There was a strip in Axis Powers Hetalia where Russia asked Latvia why he couldn't stop shaking, and gave him a hug in an attempt to calm him down.
+Latvia petty much died of fright.
 He got better.

 In the first episode of Nyan Koi!!, the main character's Love Interest (or at least he wants her to be) absolutely adores cats.
 Unfortunately, she doesn't understand that the cats don't appreciate being hugged so hard by a complete stranger after being lured with food.
 The local cats are terrified of her and consider her to be an evil and devious monster.
 Even more unfortunately, the main character is tasked with stopping her due to his curse (he has to do favors for 100 cats or be turned into a cat himself because he accidentally broke the statue of a cat deity)

 In one of the later portions of Ghost Sweeper Mikami, Yokoshima and Hyakume are captured by Ashtaroth's agents.
 One of these agents, Papillio, has a ridiculous fondness for collecting pets, so into the menagerie Yokoshima and Hyakume go.
 The problem isn't that they'll get squished or otherwise negligently killed by Papillio...not directly.
 The problem is her other pets aren't so nice.
 Not when they include the likes of KERBEROS.